rossfletcher19/recipe-box-angular/README.md

 * Sign up for a Firebase account [@Firebase](https://firebase.google.com/) and create a new database.
 Import the `sample-recipes.json` file in this project directory into your newly created database.
 * Click on `Project Overview` in Firebase and then `Add Firebase to your web app`.
-* Add the given api-key to your `api-keys.ts` file in the following format:
+* Create an `api-keys.ts` file in src/app folder and add the given api-key from [@Firebase](https://firebase.google.com/) to your `api-keys.ts` file in the following format:
 ```
 export var masterFirebaseConfig = {
     apiKey: "xxxx",